SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 ![Service monitoring](/guides/users-guide/servicemonitoring.png)

-While a machine is offline, Cumulocity assumes by default that it continues to stay in the service state that it was when it lost connection.
+While a machine is offline, Cumulocity assumes by default that it continues to stay in the service state that it was in when it lost connection.
 I.e., if it was broken before, it continues to be considered broken (unless you clear critical alarms manually).
 If it was working before, it continues to be considered working.

-This may be not the case for your devices.
-For example, if your vending machines rely exclusively on cahsless payment, loosing the connection to the network means that you cannot purchase from the machines anymore.
+This may not be the case for your devices or your use case.
+For example, if your vending machines rely exclusively on cashless payment, loosing the connection to the network means that you cannot purchase from the machines anymore.
 Hence, the machine should be considered out of service.
-In such a case, configure unavailability alarms to have critical priority instead of major priority in the [Administration application](/guides/users-guide/administration#alarm-mapping).
+In such a case, configure unavailability alarms to have "CRITICAL" priority instead of "MAJOR" priority in the [Administration application](/guides/users-guide/administration#alarm-mapping).

 Cumulocity can display service availability on the level of individual devices or across all devices.
 If you select "Service monitoring" in the navigator, the overall service across all devices is shown.
 On that page, you will also see a histogram of how many devices had what service availability in the past month (see the above screenshot).